Strait Islands is the northernmost area in Australia.

 Island is a working pearl farm - called Kazu Pearls, and

-the Japanese owner Kazuyoshi Takami and a crew of backpackers who help
+the Japanese owner Kazuyoshi Takami and the crew.

 pearl farm tour includes the shop, a